harsgak/FreeFi/README.md

   5. Set Home networking connection to "Local Area Connection* xx" (The one corresponding to your Hotspot name) If it is already set ,repeat 4,5.

-**Cause 2**  :Your Antivirus' firewall is not letting mobile connect to internet.
-Ex "Bitdefender 2015" may do this by default.
+**Cause 2**  :Your Antivirus' firewall is not letting mobile devices to connect to internet through PC.
+Some antivirus or firewall software may do this by default.
 **Solution** :Toggle "Block internet sharing"  off.
 Exact wording depends on the firewall software.